cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 AI 🤖 Find me cards equivalent to: Pride of the Road

-Equivalent cards to Pride of the Road (green, with trample and modifies counters) include:
+Equivalent cards to Pride of the Road (a green Vehicle that grants creatures counters when crewed) include:

 Results: